eeliacik/Lil-Mafia/README.md

 #### Capos
 - Create and remove jobs
+- See bids for created jobs
-- See gangsters details who made bid
+- Enter gangsters details who made bid
 - Accept or decline received bids from gangsters
-- Follow bids status

 #### Gangsters
 - Find jobs by skills filter
 - See job details
-- Make bids and follow bid status
+- Make bids and follow status of bids

 ## Demo
 Here is the working live demo of [Lil'Mafia](https://vue-crud-project-3e582.web.app/).